engrcharmainepulido/streamlit-fashion_mnist/README.md

 # streamlit-fashion_mnist
-This repository hosts a Streamlit app designed to predict images from the Fashion MNIST dataset
+This repository hosts a Streamlit app designed to predict images from the Fashion MNIST dataset.